Overhauling the Enable Medicine Visualizer

 Reduced user frustration from repetitive clicks

-Users reported that having to constantly open/close panels was a big frustration.
-This was a small but impactful quality of life improvement.
+Users told us that having to constantly open/close panels was a big frustration.
+This was a small but impactful quality-of-life improvement.

-Broader functionality allowed us to attract new user types to the Enable Medicine product, opening new paths to revenue.
+Broader functionality allowed us to attract new user types to the Enable Medicine product, opening new business opportinities.

 The Approach

 Overhauling a surface as big as the Visualizer was not going to be a small project.
-Given this, what you see below focuses more on how I tackled this project rather than a comprehensive collection of all improvements, changes, and updates.
+What you see below focuses more on how I tackled this project rather than a comprehensive collection of all improvements, changes, and updates.

 Building a picture of the current user experience

-Our decisions to overhaul the product didn’t mean just “make it prettier,” rather this was our opportunity to hone in on and rethink key parts of the user experience that were not meeting our standard.
+Our decision to overhaul the product was not just about “making it prettier”.
+This was our opportunity to hone in on and rethink key parts of the user experience that were not meeting our users needs.

-The first step was to pick apart the current UI in an audit focused on general usability, feature discoverability, and UI accessibility.
+The first step was to deconstruct the current UI in an audit that focused on general usability, feature discoverability, and UI accessibility.

 1